joshlang/Cosmogenesis/README.md

 Anyway, I'm not sure what approach to take with testing.
 Looking forward to see what best practices emerge.

+### Usage Analyzers?

+See the notes above regarding **using named parameters**.
+It would be nice to have some sort of analyzer which could look at how the generated code is being used and raise warnings.

+This might just be a regular analyzer.
+I've never made an analyzer.
+But if so, I suppose I'd have to convince people to use it as part of how Cosmogenesis gets consumed, and that I can't just force it on people who are using the generator.

+Not sure how I feel about this yet.

 ### Roslyn Education

 Simple things like "how do I know if this symbol is of type X" ended up not being so simple.